-The official definition of airdrop is: “To drop (persons, equipment, etc.) by parachute from an aircraft in flight.”
+The traditional definition of airdrop is: “To drop (persons, equipment, etc.) by parachute from an aircraft in flight.”
 But ask anyone today about Airdrop, and we can guarantee they’ll have a different answer for you…

 So, what is Airdrop?